 Fair enough.
 Only no one seems to know if WAMMA is even still an operating entity.

-doesn't appear as though it's been updated since November of 2009, former rankings committee members (such as myself and a bunch of other people) haven't received any remotely recent requests for input on fighter rankings, and emails to WAMMA officials about whether the organization still exists have thus far gone unanswered.
+The website doesn't appear as though it's been updated since November of 2009, former rankings committee members (such as myself and a bunch of other people) haven't received any remotely recent requests for input on fighter rankings, and emails to WAMMA officials about whether the organization still exists have thus far gone unanswered.
 In fact, a PR contact who used to work for WAMMA told me he hasn't been able to get an answer to any emails or phone calls to his former bosses in over six months.

 It's sure starting to seem like WAMMA has just up and quit without telling anyone.
 Guess that means there's no one to make Fedor give up that belt if he doesn't feel like it.